jupyter-lsp/jupyterlab-lsp/docs/EXTENDING.md

 Fine-grained controls are available as part of the Python API.
 Pass these as named arguments to `lsp_message_listener`.

-- `languages`: a regular expression of languages
+- `language_server`: a regular expression of language servers
 - `method`: a regular expression of LSP JSON-RPC method names